Meadowsys/wiwi/README.md

 These features enable things specific to 3rd-party crates and features you have enabled.
 For example, the `hashbrown` feature, when the `serialiser` feature is enabled, will implement `Serialise` and `Deserialise` traits for structs in `hashbrown`.

+If you enable one of these, and it doesn't have anything to affect any of the features you have enabled, it'll silently do nothing.

 - **`hashbrown`**
 - **`image`**
 - **`serde-json`**